"A day that will live in infamy" or in "history"? Word choice matters!

 Book Download: PDF.
 Adobe® Reader® required to view PDF.
 PDF pages include color images and clickable web links.

 Book on CD: CD.
-PDF.
 Adobe® Reader® required to view PDF.
 PDF pages include color images and clickable web links.

 Print Book: Softcover.
 8 x 11 inches.
 Black and white pages.